Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Appendix

-\item \textbf{[BinSeg-SI] SI for Binary Segmentation~\cite{hyun2018post}} In \citet{hyun2018post}, it was reported that SI for Fused Lasso (proposed by the same authors), is worse than BinSeg-SI.
+$\bullet$ \textbf{[BinSeg-SI] SI for Binary Segmentation~\cite{hyun2018post}} In \citet{hyun2018post}, it was reported that SI for Fused Lasso (proposed by the same authors), is worse than BinSeg-SI.
 Therefore, we only compare to BinSeg-SI.
 BinSeg-SI had been considered as a computationally efficient approximation of the problem in \eq{eq:selective_p}, where the authors additionally condition on extra information for computational tractability, e.g., the order that CPs are detected.
 This is one of the reasons why BinSeg-SI has low power.
 The implementation of BinSeg-SI is available at \url{https://github.com/robohyun66/binseginf}.

-\item \textbf{[OptSeg-SI-oc] SI method for optimal CPs with {\bf o}ver-{\bf c}onditioning.} In SI, there are mainly two approaches to characterize the selection event.
+$\bullet$ \textbf{[OptSeg-SI-oc] SI method for optimal CPs with {\bf o}ver-{\bf c}onditioning.} In SI, there are mainly two approaches to characterize the selection event.
 In the first approach, the selection event is only constructed based on the optimality condition of the problem, which is usually difficult or computationally impractical.
 Therefore, the second approach is used to overcome the computational challenge by additionally conditioning on extra event.
 Although the type I error can be properly controlled in the second approach, the power is generally low because of \emph{over-conditioning}.

 To see the advantage of minimum conditioning of the proposed method, we compare with two variants of SI for optimal CPs (each for fixed $K$ and unknown $K$ cases), which we call \emph{OptSeg-SI-oc}.
-In each of these variants, instead of the truncation region $\cZ$ in \eq{eq:cZ1} and \eq{eq:cZ2}, their subsets are used as the conditioning set.
+In each of these variants, instead of the truncation region $\cZ$ characterized in the main paper, its subsets are used as the conditioning set.
 These subsets are constructed by considering all the operations when DP algorithm is used for detecting the optimal CPs.
 The OptSeg-SI-oc method and BinSeg-SI in \citet{hyun2018post} are categorized as the second approach.
 We actually first developed OptSeg-SI-oc as our first SI method for optimal CPs (unpublished).
 The derivation of OptSeg-SI-oc is shown in Appendix \ref{appendix:derive_dp_selection_event}.
-Then, its drawback (over-conditioning) was resolved by the proposed OptSeg-SI method in this paper. \end{itemize}
+Then, its drawback (over-conditioning) was resolved by the proposed OptSeg-SI method in this paper.